Sharing your foods and drinks with your dog is harmless in small quantities.

 Pets do not possess significant amounts of lactose, the enzyme that breaks down lactose and milk.
 That’s why milk and other dairy products can cause diarrhea and digestive upset in dogs.

-Xylitol is a sweetener in many products such as gum, candy, and toothpaste.
-It is FATALLY toxic to dogs.
+Xylitol is a sweetener in many products, such as gum, candy, and toothpaste.
+It is toxic to dogs and can be fatal.

-Xylitol can cause insulin release that can lead to liver failure.
+Xylitol can cause insulin release, which leads to liver failure.

-If you have gum in your purse, keep it out of reach of your dog.
+If you have gum in your purse, keep it away from your dog.

 Yeast dough ingestion can be life-threatening for your dog as it can cause the stomach to bloat and twist.